-Author’s note: Changes have been made to the stratum-area table, which affects biomass and abundance estimates for EBS data (all years and species).
-In late 2022, Duane Stevenson (AFSC) provided the following communication about these changes.
-A visual comparison of EBS FHS survey values from a 2021 data pull vs. the values shown above indicated that the effect of the strata update was negligible.
+Author’s note: Changes have been made to the survey data in the stratum-area files, which affects biomass and abundance estimates for EBS data (all years and species, Duane Stevenson, AFSC).
+A visual comparison of EBS flathead survey values from a 2021 data pull vs. the values shown above indicated that the effect of the strata update was negligible.
 Future benchmark assessments for this species should update the entire survey time series, for consistency.

-Changes were made in 2021 to the stratum area table, which resulted in small changes to the biomass and abundance estimates for all survey years for all species.
-The changes that were made achieved the following objectives: The projection was transformed into a standard EPSG format; 200m contour was made contiguous to the BS slope shapefiles; EBS and NBS were made contiguous; The boundary artifact polygon was removed; Shapefiles exclude landmass using the ARDEM dataset (downloaded on 12/29/2017) at 0.0 elevation settings for ARDEM transformation/conversion not recorded.
-If depth limits are changed to 20m in the future, research into optimal settings is advised.
-NBS extent excludes station AA-10 which was dropped from sampling beginning in 2017.
-The southern border of the Chukchi Sea survey extent was altered for contiguity.
-These changes altered the area of extrapolation for each stratum from 0-1.9%, and increased the overall survey area (EBS + NBS) by 0.01%.
-Because we want to maintain consistency throughout the data series for trend analysis, these new stratum areas were applied to the entire data series this year.

 References

 Kapur, M.S.
 2021.
 9. Assessment of the Flathead Sole-Bering flounder Stock in the Bering Sea and Aleutian Islands.
 In Stock Assessment and Fishery Evaluation Report for the Groundfish Resources of the Bering Sea/Aleutian Islands Region.
 North Pacific Fishery Management Council, P.O.
 Box 103136, Anchorage, Alaska 99510.
 Available here.